-Key aspects of the BCP should be tested or exercised at least annually and updated as necessary to assure the plan’s continued viability.
+Key aspects of the COOP should be tested or exercised at least annually and updated as necessary to assure the plan’s continued viability.
 Results of such tests and exercises should be documented and retained until the end of the current fiscal year, plus three years (see NIST 800-53 CP).

 Technology Resources shall prepare and maintain a written and cost-effective disaster recovery plan that addresses key infrastructure components in its custody.
 The plan should provide for the prompt and effective continuation or restoration of critical university information systems and processes if a disaster were to occur that might otherwise severely disrupt these systems and processes.
-The plan should provide for the scheduled backup of mission critical information and for the off-site storage of that backup in a secure, environmentally safe and locked facility accessible only to authorized IT staff.
+The plan should provide for the scheduled backup of mission critical information and for the off-site storage of that backup in a secure, environmentally-safe, and locked facility accessible only to authorized IT staff.
 The plan should also identify other key continuation and recovery strategies, required resources, alternate sources of required resources, as well as measures employed to minimize harmful impacts.
 Technology Resources shall exercise or test key aspects of the disaster recovery plan and make periodic updates as necessary to assure its viability (see NIST 800-53 CP).

-The VPIT shall commission periodic reviews of the university’s information security program for compliance with TAC 202 standards.
-Reviews will be conducted at least biennially by individuals independent of the information security program and will be based on business risk management decisions (see TAC 202.70).
+The VPIT shall commission periodic reviews of the university’s Information Security program for compliance with TAC 202 standards.
+Reviews will be conducted at least biennially by individuals independent of the Information Security program and will be based on business risk management decisions (see TAC 202.70).

-Key aspects of the university’s information security program shall be a prominent component of any university program designed to encourage or enhance legal and policy compliance by university constituents.
+Key aspects of the university’s Information Security program shall be a prominent component of any university program designed to encourage or enhance legal and policy compliance by university constituents.

 REVIEWERS OF THIS UPPS

-* Reviewers of this UPPS include the following:
+Reviewers of this UPPS include the following: